simoelghazimac/stockpapers/README.md

 	- Each commit should have a single clear purpose.
 If a commit contains multiple unrelated changes, those changes should be split into separate commits.
 	- If a commit requires another commit to build properly, those commits should be squashed.
 	- Follow-up commits for any review comments should be squashed.
 Do not include "Fixed PR comments", merge commits, or other "temporary" commits in pull requests.

+# Are you a webdeveloper?
+If you'd like to contribute but you're not a Swift developer you can always check the **Stockpapers** website repo and help with the website.

+> It absolutely needs a re-design...

 # 🏗️ Build
 > ⚠️ **This project requires Xcode 10** ⚠️